intel/intel-extension-for-tensorflow/latest/_sources/docs/install/how_to_build.md.txt

 Preconfigured Bazel build configs.
 You can use any of the below by adding "--config=<>" to your build command.
 See .bazelrc for more details.
-        --config=gpu            # Build Intel® Extension for TensorFlow* with GPU support.
+        --config=xpu            # Build Intel® Extension for TensorFlow* with GPU support.
+NOTE: XPU mode which supports both CPU and GPU is disbaled."--config=xpu" only supports GPU, which is same as "--config=gpu"

 Configuration finished
 ```